testUNECE/template/README_StatsCan.md

       6. Update the values of parameters and loss at each iteration.
 * Define the loss function `sample_loss()` to be optimized.
    * Input
-      1. A list of values of hyperparameters, called points.
+      1. A list of values of hyperparameters, called `points`.
-      2. A list of keys of hyperparameters, called hyperparams.
+      2. A list of keys of hyperparameters, called `hyperparams`.
       3. An integer with initialized value 0 indicates the number of iterations the loss function takes to complete training the data.
    * Algorithm
       1. Initialize hyperparameters;